timescale/docs/timescaledb/tutorials/time-series-forecast.md

 District to Times Square fluctuates roughly between 16 minutes and 38 minutes, with high points midday and low points overnight.
-The trip length is notably longer during weekdays than it is during weekends (January 23rd 24th, 30th, 31st).
+The trip length is notably longer during weekdays than it is during weekends (January 23, 24, 30, 31).

 The initial reaction from the plotted graph is that the model does a relatively good job in capturing the overall trend, but at times has quite a large margin of error.
-This can be due to the inherent irregularity of Manhattan's traffic situation with frequent roadblocks, accidents and unexpected weather conditions.
+This can be due to the inherent irregularity of Manhattan's traffic situation with frequent roadblocks, accidents, and unexpected weather conditions.
-Moreover, as it was the case with taxi pickup counts in our analysis with R using the seasonal ARIMA model, the Holt-Winters model was also thrown off by the anomalous data points on Martin Luther King day on the previous Monday.
+Moreover, as it was the case with taxi pickup counts in your analysis with R using the seasonal ARIMA model, the Holt-Winters model was also thrown off by the anomalous data points on Martin Luther King day on the previous Monday.